slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - For how long?
 Research says aim for 3 to 6 days of travel.
 Frequency beats intensity.
 - Think less about money optimization and more about who you’re going with.
 - Travellers are the best money managers.
 People have a cultural memory of travelling as expensive but it's not.
 Just buy a ticket to the next destination, look for empty seats and get people to take you home.
+- Choose places with “lifers”: owners and employees who are dedicated to the business itself, not to a paycheck.

 HINT on nomadism: